 I recently found myself at a remote site, doing some crisis management for an executive team who perceived that network problems were hindering their productivity.
 After gathering what information I could, I caught a plane and soon dug into diagnosing the very same network that I myself installed a few years back.
 Since many of the reported problems seemed to focus on the iPad, I made sure I had one along with my trusted AirMagnet analyzer software, Cisco Spectrum Expert card and a goodly mix of test devices.

 Since no one was immediately available to work with directly, I canvassed the facility, checking various locations and finding no issues.
 No issues, that is, until I pulled out the iPad and attempted to do a throughput test to one of my own servers.
 Can you say "no Java support"?
 Grr.
 But that got me thinking--what about my beloved Droid?
 Again, grr.
 Two of the hottest devices on the planet can't do a simple speed test, using one of the most common Web applications in existence.
 Lovely.

-> In reality, there are many speed test utilities out there, as well as some darn nice apps for throughput testing.
-But they are not on my preferred server on my own network, and now I'm scrambling to find another utility I can run locally for portable devices.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+In reality, there are many speed test utilities out there, as well as some darn nice apps for throughput testing.
+But they are not on my preferred server on my own network, and now I'm scrambling to find another utility I can run locally for portable devices.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio